-Originally, I am a mathematician (graduated in Budapest, Hungary, in 1979), but I turned into a computer scientist after my graduation.
-I joined the Computing and Automation Institute (SZTAKI) of Budapest in 1979.
-I then left Hungary in 1986; after having spent 3 years in a private software house called “Insotech Consult GmbH” (which, unfortunately, went down the drain since...) in Munich, Germany, I joined the Centre for Mathematics and Computer Sciences (CWI) in Amsterdam in 1988 as a senior researcher.
-I also received a PhD in Leiden, the Netherlands, in 1989.
-All in all, I spent 21 years as a “traditional” computer science researcher, working mainly on Computer Graphics.
+I’ve received a PhD degree in Computer Science in 1990 at the University of Leiden, in the Netherlands.
+All in all, I spent 21 years as a “traditional” computer science researcher, working mainly in computer graphics and information visualization.
 I then joined the staff of the World Wide Web Consortium (while maintaining my position at CWI), in January 2001, where I served as Head of Offices until June 2006.
-Between June 2006 and September 2013 I was Semantic Web Activity Lead, and I am currently the technical lead of the Digital Publishing Activity.
-If you want more details on my professional life, you can look at my home page at W3C or “professional” CV (though the latter is just a boring list of projects and references…).
+Between June 2006 and September 2013 I was Semantic Web Activity Lead, and I am currently the technical lead of the Publishing@W3C Initiative.
+I've been continuing, albeit with reduced hours, my activities at the W3C after my retirement from CWI.
+If you want more details on my professional life, you can look at my “professional” CV.

 In my free time I love reading literature of all kinds.
 I also love listening to music.
 I’m primarily a classical music fan (although, I must admit, my taste seems to be incompatible with most of contemporary classical music).
 But not only; I like jazz, blues, and I still love to listen to some of the jazz-rock music of my youth.
 I’ve also discovered traditional Indian music, which is indeed fantastic to listen to.
 I am very interested in history and in politics; wherever I am, I try to keep up with the news, I also try to understand local history, cultural backgrounds, etc. I must say that one of the many exciting aspects of my current job is to work with an incredible wide range of people.
 (W3C has offices more than 17 different countries from Australia to the United Kingdom, and from Morocco to Korea; there are also around 10-15 different nationalities represented in the W3C staff to which I belong!
 I am proud to have friends in such different places as the USA, France, China, or Japan…).

 Art in general, primarily literature, architecture, classical painting, or sculptures, are among my favorite pass time.
 I am blessed to belong to cities that have wonderful, though different, architectures; and I try never to miss the opportunity to visit architectural landmarks or major musea when I travel.
 I also discovered Asian art (mainly Chinese, Korean, or Japanese painting, but also Indian and Indonesian sculptures, for example) a few years ago although I am very, very far from being a connoisseur.
-The classical Book of the Tea by Kakuzo Okakura was probably one of the readings which made me discover this world, but my numerous trips to East Asia since have enriched me tremendously.
+The classical Book of the Tea by Kakuzo Okakura was probably one of the readings which made me discover that world, and my numerous trips to East Asia since have enriched me tremendously.
 I believe there are lots of things we in the West ought to learn from there.
-(I even got inspired in my professional life: some times ago I published a paper with a colleague on what we called “Minimal Graphics” in an IEEE journal.
+(I even got inspired by it in my professional life: some times ago I published a paper with a colleague on what we called “Minimal Graphics” in an IEEE journal.
 Originally, we wanted to start a European Union research project on this, but it was turned down as industrially irrelevant…).
 I am also quite fond of the Australian Aboriginal Art although, again, I am really only a naïve amateur.
 But what I saw when I was lucky enough to go to Australia is breathtaking.